 Did you spot the "deliberate" mistake in the above bullet points?

 - 0.2 Plan your course properly.
 It is essential that you choose your optional modules carefully, so that later module's prerequisites and present module co-requisites are taken.
 This important information (and a complete set of syllabuses) will be in your Scheme of Studies Handbook and must be discussed with your tutor and/or Course Director.
 Ask students who have done the modules what they think too.
 Your choices may be influenced by the assessment of the module (do you prefer exams or continual assessment?), the marks profile of the module (note: "softer" science modules have a smaller marks spread than "hard" science), your career plans, your intended choice of final year project, your other module choices, your track record so far, the lecturer/facilities concerned ... but your choice should be dominated by your interests.
 This is, after all, probably the only time in your working lives when you'll have this freedom of choice, so make the most of it!
 It is worth noting that employers do not often look for particular knowledge (except in a broad sense e.g. statistics) but they are looking for excellence in, and commitment to, your studies.

-This guide is written as part of the Foundation of Science Study Skills modules at Brunel University but may be applicable more widely, especially for students in the Faculties of Science & Technology.
+This guide is written as part of a Foundations Study Skills modules at Brunel University but may be applicable more widely, especially for students in the Faculties of Science & Technology.
 You are encouraged to modify and add to the text which can be accessed from this web page.

 Email firstname.lastname@example.org with suggestions for improvement.

 Your studies will be hard work, but hopefully enjoyable!
 Being at university does mean a shift from school though.
 You now have to manage your own studies and become an autonomous learner.
 Education is therefore something YOU do, not something that is done to you!

 You should certainly think about the points raised here and try to act on them in all your work; failure to do so can lead to problems.